Home | Blog Index | Blog Archives | Christianity & Faith Essays

 After June 1 most years, the clock is usually ticking on the Great Plains peak severe weather season for supercells and tornadoes - in many years, it's all but finished by then.
 But some years, the Plains is able to squeak out one or two more systems in mid-June.
 Similar to Junes in 2004, 2005 and 2014, that has happened this year with a "finale" afforded by one more upper trough passing through the central USA.
 Now that the June 12-13 system has passed, models show we are headed solidly into the typical summer pattern for this region: an upper ridge with seasonably hot temperatures over the Plains, and little to no upper support for severe storms.
-This means that the 2017 Great Plains tornado season is a wrap, and this will be the "epilogue" post for the 2017 spring Plains chase blog.
+This means that the 2017 Great Plains tornado season is a wrap, and this will be the "epilogue" post for the 2017 spring Plains storm season blog.

 Final thoughts and stats on the 2017 season